 The UNSW Law Society was formed early in 1971 and all law students are automatically members.
-The committee of the UNSW Law Society organizes academic, social and sporting activities and represents the law students in student affairs.
-The committee takes office on 1 November each year after an election.
+The Executive of the UNSW Law Society organizes academic, social and sporting activities and represents the law students in student affairs.
+The Executive takes office at the end of the second session exam period following an election in Week 12 of the second session.

-Law students are welcome to contact the Law Society direct or through the pigeon-holes and noticeboard which are located near the Faculty office.
+Law students are welcome to contact the Law Society direct or through the pigeon holes and noticeboard which are located near the Faculty Office.

-The Law Society Executive in 1993 is:
+The Law Society Executive in 1994 is: